Auckland Transport (AT) is proposing changes to Raleigh Road in Northcote.

 - To ensure the bus stops are located in pairs either side of the proposed pedestrian crossing.
 This means the pedestrian crossing is convenient for bus passengers and also makes the bus network more legible, particularly for new and potential bus users.
 And/or

 - To ensure bus stops are located after the pedestrian crossing.
 This improves the safety of the pedestrian crossing as it removes the risk of buses parked before the pedestrian crossing obstructing overtaking vehicles views of the pedestrian crossing.

-- To create bus stop spacings closer to AT’s recommended separation of 400m.
+- To create bus stop spacings closer to our recommended separation of 400m.

 - The proposed signalised pedestrian crossings provide a safe crossing point across this busy road.
 This will improve access to the bus stops and other destinations in the area.